stevebillings/a/README.md

 At some point (hopefully soon) I'll post a video here of the robot in action.

-A brief history of my explorations into robotics:
+A brief history of my explorations into software for robots:

 * Early in my career I did some robotics using what I believe was pretty standard at the time: C or assembly code running on a simple cyclic executive (essentially bare metal).
 * When my interest in robotics revived about a year ago, I assembled from cheap parts a simple wheeled robot with a ping sensor and an arduino-based C++ controller (very reminiscent my early robotics work, and laughably primitive compared to how modern robots are developed).
-* After learning more about how modern robots are developed, I shifted my attention to Robotic Operating System 2 (ROS 2), and started developing wheeled robots (only simulated at this point) on ROS 2.
+* After learning more about how modern robots are developed, I shifted my attention to Robot Operating System 2 (ROS 2), and started developing wheeled robots (only simulated at this point) on ROS 2.
 I developed a bunch of early ROS 2 experiments in my ros2overlays repo.
 From that I extracted some (still primitive) navigating robot code and created the loiterbot repo.
 As my thinking on the robot I wanted to create changed, and my navigation algorithm became more sophisticated (using Vector Force Field), I eventually moved the code to the more appropriately named wanderbot repo.